 Increasing your calories can be easier if you split them up into small, frequent meals throughout the day.
-You should aim to eat 5 or 6 meals that are approximately 350-450 calories per meal.
-For more information and meal suggestions see our Nutrition Plan for Pregnancy & Breastfeeding.
+You should aim to eat 5 or 6 meals.
+Read more about Eating the Right Foods for Pregnancy.

 Make sure you get your physician’s recommendations before embarking on an exercise program during pregnancy.
 It has been deemed safe as long as you start out slowly.
-If you haven’t been exercising start with 15 minutes 3-4x/week.
-Usually a mild routine of walking or swimming is best.
+If you haven’t been exercising – start with 15 minutes 3-4x/week.

 Most of the time this is not true, unless your doctor recommends it or you are a pregnant athlete.
 ACOG originally printed exercise guidelines in 1985 that said you should not elevate your heart rate above 140 BPM.
 But recently research shows your intensity should be regulated by how hard you believe you are working.
 Read more about intensity during pregnancy.